Yunuuuu/ggalign/README.md

 ## `ggheat`

-The main function is `ggheat`, it’s just like the ggplot function, which set the default data and mapping.
-Using `ggheat`, it is effortless to create a simple Heatmap.
+The core function in the `ggheat` package is `ggheat`, which sets the default data and mapping for the heatmap.
+Creating a simple heatmap is effortless with the `ggheat` function

 ``` r
 ggheat(small_mat)